Checklist for Crediting Your Art

 Enter the Art Credit Line

-A credit line is what you include alongside your art whenever and wherever it is shown.
-Yes, even on social media.
+A credit line is what you include alongside your art whenever and wherever it is shown: your website, social media, printed material, or a wall label.

-The credit line includes your name, title of the piece, medium/technique, dimensions (if online or in print), and credit to your photographer.
+The credit line includes your name, Title of the piece (in italics if possible), Medium and/or technique, Dimensions (if online or in print), and Photography credit (if online or in print).

-Twenty years ago, I never would have encouraged the use of the © symbol, but the Internet has changed the dynamics.
-Hopefully would-be image stealers will think twice when they see that a piece is copyrighted.
+Twenty-five years ago, I never would have encouraged the use of the © symbol, but the Internet has changed the dynamics.

 Here are easy instructions for adding the © symbol, rather than using the clunky (c) with your credit line.